manzoorali29/reld_tutorial/docs/source/tutorial.rst

 rdf:Statement
 -------------

-Each string have a corresponding single or multiple annoted statements.
-This rdf statement also have a unique IRI like the `nif:String`.
+Each string has a corresponding single or multiple annotated statements.
+This RDF statement also has a unique IRI like the `nif:String`.
-Each statement has attached Subject and object also has attached predicate which represents the corresponding relation.
+Each statement has an attached Subject and the object also has an attached predicate which represents the corresponding relation.

 Relation
 --------

-Relations are attached with statement as `rdf:predicate`.
-The IRI are different than other resources to uniquly differentiate predicate from other reources.
+Relations are attached with statements as `rdf:predicate`.
+The IRI is different than other resources to uniquely differentiate predicate from other resources.
 Instead of resource we use `property` for relations http://reld.dice-research.org/property/`property_name`.

 RELD Prefered Namespaces
 ------------------------